 Animal Playmates

-If your cat shares your home with other pets, those animals can be a huge part of their social life.
-Canine and feline playmates can roughhouse and run wild with your cat in a way you can’t fully recreate.
-They’ll be constant companions even when you have to leave for your workday, providing a friend for playing with toys, wrestling, and cuddling up for a good nap.
+If you and your cat share your home with other pets, those animals are likely to be a huge part of their social life.
+Canine and feline playmates can play, roughhouse, and run wild in a way we humans can’t fully recreate.
+Having more than one pet can be of great benefit to your cat's social life—they’ll be constant companions even when you have to leave for your workday, providing a friend for play, wrestling, and cuddling up for a good nap.

 Cognitive Enrichment

 Cognitive enrichment includes all the things that really make your cat stop and think.
-From solving puzzles to nailing a new trick, problem-solving works their brain to keep them sharp—and get them ready for a nice, long nap.
+From solving puzzles to nailing a new trick, testing your cat's problem-solving abilities helps them flex their thinking muscles and keep their minds sharp.

 Puzzle Toys